mbabynames search ✿

 Wilder Knox

-Wilder carries the meaning "noble and strong" while Knox brings "round hill".
+Wilder carries the meaning "untamed one" while Knox brings "round hill".
 Said together, Wilder Knox has both weight and warmth.
 At 2 syllables, Wilder needs a shorter middle to stay balanced.
 Knox does that.

 Wilder Sage

-Wilder translates to "noble and strong".
+Wilder translates to "untamed one".
 Sage to "wise".
 Together they create a full-name meaning with real texture.
 Sage (1 syllable) provides a firm close after the longer Wilder.

 Wilder Stone